Township Real Estate Tax

 For purposes of the MT, business is defined as any activity carried on for gain or profit including, but not limited to, the sale of merchandise either at wholesale or retail.
 All businesses, trades, and professions where any merchandise is offered to the public are liable for payment of this tax, except as described above.

 Businesses subject to the MT are required to pay a tax to Plymouth Township each year equal to 1.5 mills, or $1.50 for every $1,000 in gross receipts.
 In addition each business must pay an annual $25.00 business license fee.
-MT returns are required to be filed with the Township’s Tax Department by April 15 each year.
+MT returns are required to be filed with Tri-State Financial Group by April 15 each year.
 Failure to file a MT return or to pay any taxes due can lead to citations, fines, and suspension of the privilege to do business in Plymouth Township.

-The Mercantile License Application and current tax return and Mercantile Tax Ordinance are available in our documents section as PDF files.
+The Mercantile Tax Ordinance is available in our documents section as PDF files.

 Local Services Tax